f-jennyp/SoulTune/README.md

 # soultune
-Soul Tune is a music player android app that combines following main features:
+SoulTune is a music player android app that combines following main features:
 * Read songs, albums, and artists from device
 * Light and Dark
 * Mode Sleep mode